 The role of intermittent resources will in part be a function of whether the resources are competitive in wholesale power markets.
 There are a number of ways to define the competitiveness metric.
-Given the current features of the PJM markets, new wind and solar units compete with new combined cycles and with existing coal plants.
-Table 7-43 shows the LMP needed to cover both levelized total costs and avoidable costs (ACR) and for each unit type for a range of capacity factors and ELCC derating factors.48 The table includes the impact on costs of current tax subsidies and the impact on revenues of RECs subsidies.
-The results show that a new solar unit operating at a 20 percent capacity factor would need an LMP of \$56 per MWh for all hours that the unit runs to cover levelized total costs, accounting for the significant RECS revenue.
-Existing coal units would need between \$61 and \$77 per /MWh to cover their short run marginal costs and avoidable costs.
+Given the current dynamics of the PJM markets, new wind and solar units compete with new combined cycles and with existing coal plants.
+Table 7-43 shows the LMP needed to cover both levelized total costs and avoidable costs (ACR) and for each unit type for a range of capacity factors and ELCC derating factors.
+The table includes capacity market revenues based on the results of the 2025/2026 Base Residual Auction.
+The table includes the impact on costs of current tax subsidies and the impact on revenues of RECs subsidies.
+The results show that a new solar unit operating at a 20 percent capacity factor would need an LMP of \$49 per MWh for all hours that the unit runs to cover levelized total costs, accounting for the significant RECS revenue.
+Existing coal units would need between \$43 and \$48 per MWh to cover their short run marginal costs and avoidable costs.
 Each individual coal plant will have an ACR and fuel costs that may be higher or lower than the default values used in this analysis.
-The conclusion is that, including the effects of the 30 percent ITC from the Inflation Reduction Act and current RECS levels, new combined cycle, solar and wind resources are cost competitive with existing coal units in PJM.
-Existing coal units only need to expect to cover avoidable costs in order to remain economic while new entry solar needs to expect to cover levelized total costs in order to enter.50
+The conclusion is that, including the effects of the 30 percent ITC from the Inflation Reduction Act and current RECs levels, new combined cycle, solar and wind resources are cost competitive with existing coal units in PJM.
+Existing coal units only need to expect to cover avoidable costs in order to remain economic while new entry solar needs to expect to cover levelized total costs in order to enter.